 This is where nuance matters.

-Repair and expansion are not rigid stages.
-They often overlap.
-But expansion requires sufficient baseline coherence.
-Without stabilisation, growth often collapses back into survival activation.
+Expansion requires sufficient baseline coherence.
+Without stabilisation, what appears as growth collapses back into survival organisation.

 With enough coherence, stretch leads to integration.
-Without it, stretch leads to collapse.

 How do you know which process is active?

-The distinction is rarely intellectual.
-It is structural.
+The distinction is structural.

 Recovery time tells you a lot.
 So does repetition.
-If you collapse in the same pattern again and again, something is still organising you from underneath.
+If you collapse in the same pattern again and again, something is still organising you from within.
 If you wobble but stabilise at a higher range over time, that is often capacity maturation.

 Healing restores baseline coherence.
 Development increases your range.